2dof/esp_control/README.md

 # 12. Project Summary

-:exclamation:
-actually only this overview is public, code will be published later.

 *DOCUMENTATION*
   - [x] Project architecture and algorithms description (doc) - not public
   - [x] micropython usage documentation